Normal Forms and Tyurin Degenerations of K3 Surfaces Polarised by a Rank 18 Lattice: Constructions

+The resulting degeneration is singular only in the curves of $D_{8+2n}$ and $E_{9-2n}$ singularities, which can be resolved in the usual way.
+The result is an $M$-polarised Tyurin degeneration whose central fibre is a stable surface $(V_7,V_{11})$ for $n=1$, a stable surface $(V_5,V_{13})$ for $n=2$, and a stable surface $(V_3,V_{15})$ for $n=3$.

-\begin{remark} The approach from this section can also be applied with $n=4$ to yield the $A_1D_{16}$-degeneration from Section \ref{sec:altfib}.
-However, given the relationship between the $A_1D_{16}$-degeneration and the alternate fibration, and because it is geometrically of a slightly different character to the degenerations in this section (owing to the fact that the branch divisor is not divisible by $x$), we chose to keep it in its own section. \end{remark}
+\begin{remark} The approach from this section can also be applied with $n=4$ to yield the degeneration with central fibre $(\overline{V}_1,V_{17})$ from Section \ref{sec:altfib}.
+However, given the relationship between this degeneration and the alternate fibration, and because it is geometrically of a slightly different character to the degenerations in this section (owing to the fact that the branch divisor is not divisible by $x$), we chose to keep it in its own section. \end{remark}